-The scion of a distinguished literary family, Charles Van Doren — who turns 83 on February 12 — was a professor of English at Columbia when he became a contestant on the popular quiz show “Twenty One” in 1957.
+The scion of a distinguished literary family, Charles Van Doren — who turns 93 today — was a professor of English at Columbia when he became a contestant on the popular quiz show “Twenty One” in 1957.

 His youth, clean-cut looks, family background and spectacular winning streak made him an instant celebrity destined for 15 minutes of fame — and a lifetime of infamy.